oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 In a memory-safe language, when you access a variable or an item in an array, you can be sure that you are indeed accessing what you meant to or are allowed to access.
 In other words, you will not be reading or writing into the memory of another variable or pointer by mistake, regardless of what you do in your program.

 So, why is this a big deal?
-Doesn’t all major programming languages ensure this?
+Doesn't all major programming languages ensure this?

 Yes, to varying extents.
 But some languages are unsafe by default—for example, C and C++.
-In C or C++, you can access the memory of another variable by mistake, or you can free a pointer twice; that’s called double-free error.
-Sometimes a program continues to use a pointer after it has been freed, and that’s called free after use errors or a dangling pointer error.
+In C or C++, you can access the memory of another variable by mistake, or you can free a pointer twice; that's called double-free error.
+Sometimes a program continues to use a pointer after it has been freed, and that's called free after use errors or a dangling pointer error.
 Such behavior is categorized as undefined behavior as they are unpredictable and causes security vulnerability rather than just crashing the program.
 In this scenario, a crashing program is a good thing as it won't cause a security vulnerability.

 > I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965
 >